What is Mammography?

 - Chronic hypertension and diabetes

-In short, the presence of this finding in mammography can be an early warning signal and may require additional cardiovascular evaluation.
+In short, the presence of this finding in mammography can be an early warning signal, and additional cardiovascular evaluation may be necessary.

 A New Diagnostic Approach: Reporting Vascular Calcification in Mammography

-Currently, mammography reports generally focus only on breast tissue.
-However, experts now recommend systematic reporting of breast artery calcification.
+Currently, mammography reports typically focus only on breast tissue.
+However, experts are now recommending the systematic reporting of breast artery calcification as well.

 This can offer the following advantages: